CumulusNetworks/docs/content/cumulus-linux-59/Installation-Management/Upgrading-Cumulus-Linux.md

     ```

    {{%notice note%}}
-   Cumulus Linux 5.9 provides the NVUE `nv action upgrade system packages to <version> dry-run` command to review potential issues when upgrading to the latest 5.9.x or later release.
+   Cumulus Linux 5.9 provides the NVUE `nv action upgrade system packages to <version> dry-run` command to review potential issues when upgrading to the latest minor release.
 You can use this NVUE command instead of the `sudo -E apt-get upgrade --dry-run` command if you prefer.
    {{%/notice%}}

 4. Upgrade all the packages to the latest distribution.